 - Private Client Wealth Manager/Advisor – 2%

 CFA at BYU Marriott

 The finance major is the best preparation for passing the CFA exam, as the core courses closely mirror the various sections of the CFA.
 Students can expect to average a total of three hundred hours of study time to prepare for the exam.
 The national passing average for the CFA Level 1 exam is forty-three percent.
 BYU Marriott’s CFA program participants average over seventy-five percent.
 Our passing rate is evidence that BYU Marriott’s support and preparation resources are helping students find success.
 Additionally, if an applicant to the BYU Marriott finance program is pursuing or has achieved the first level of CFA certification, it will be noted positively by the admission committee.

 The finance major hosts an annual info session on CFA where interested students can learn more about the CFA program.
 This year it will be held in the Fall of 2021.
 A link to this event will be provided upon further notice.

-The Department of Finance offers a CFA preparation course during the Winter semester to help students prepare for the exam.
+The Department of Finance offers a CFA preparation course, Fin 510, during the Winter semester to help students prepare for the exam.
 Our CFA prep class is taught by Andrew Holmes, finance professor and CFA Charterholder.
 The class is variable credit hours so students can choose how many credit hours they want the class to be worth based on how much they plan to study.
 It is predominantly a self-study course so it is important that students are self-motivated.
 Every student who passes the CFA exam will receive an A grade in the class even if the student received a lower grade at the end of Winter semester.
 The Kaplan Schweser study materials are the textbook for this course, so it is vital that every student taking the CFA prep class purchase the Kaplan materials.
 Completion of Fin 510 can count as a finance elective if you fill out an online petition form.